 Cat person?
 Here are the basics.

 With cats, you may quickly start to think that something is not right.
 After all, they are not voracious eaters like dogs.
 They sniff at the bowl, eat a little, then go do something else, and then come back again a bit later.
 For that reason, many cat owners think cats don't like their food, but that's not the case at all!
 Cats and dogs just eat in different ways, and there are many reasons for that.

 "Cats are not voracious eaters, like dogs."

 Your cat's ideal diet also starts with the feeding table on your bag of Celtic Connection.
 As with dogs, choose the row and column that correspond to your cat's target weight, which may not be your cat's current weight.

 An overweight cat: what do I do?

 Cats that are fed food that contains grain are prone to becoming overweight.
-This is often because they are not fed the right food, so they eat a lot more.
+This is often because they are not getting their nutrition from the sources that Mother Nature intended.
 Cat food that contains grain does not give them the right proportion of the nutrients they need.
-So they keep eating and eating, trying to get the right balance, and gaining weight as a result.
+So they keep eating and eating (and eating!), trying to get the right balance, and gaining weight as a result.
 Celtic Connection cat food consists of 80% meat, so your cat gets all the nutrients in the correct proportions and will reach its target weight.
 Your cat will naturally stop eating too much on its own, as long as it gets the right food.

 If you give your cat the right nutrition, it will naturally stop overeating.